DaedalicEntertainment/ue4-test-automation/README.md

 ![Jenkins JUnit Report](Documentation/JUnitReport.png)

+## Best Practices

+There are a few best practices we learned when writing tests, and we want to share those with you.
+We also recommend taking a closer look at the [References](#References) below, which go into more detail.

+1. _Keep your tests small._ Large tests that fail don't tell you much about the actual problem, especially when they contain multiple assertions.
+Try creating multiple small tests instead.
+1. _Mock your dependencies._ Testing complex objects often forces you to violate the previous rule.
+Consider refactoring the code under test by splitting up your classes, and inject mock objects for dependencies where possible.
+1. _Keep your tests fast._ Slow tests will eventually keep your team from running them.
+Even integration tests should never take much longer than a few seconds.
+1. _Use meaningful test names._ Good test names can tell you much about the issue at a very first glance.
+Consider even using a common pattern for all tests, i.e. including the object and function under test, and the assertion you're making.
+1. _Don't repeat yourself._ As with all software development, don't copy and paste your test logic.
+Use BeforeAll/BeforeEach/AfterEach/AfterAll and/or move test logic to function libraries where possible.

 ## Development Cycle

 We know that using this plugin in production requires you to be completely sure about stability and compatibility.
 Thus, new releases are created using [Semantic Versioning](http://semver.org/).
 In short: